Novia-RDI-XR-Robotics/a-frame-xr-tutorial/README.md

 ## Demonstration

 This repository hosts a simple A-Frame demonstration with a moving robotic arm (the `index.html` and `model.glb` files).
-If you have a Meta Quest 3, you can visit the GitHub Page using this link and click the **VR** button to enter Virtual Reality:
+If you have a Meta Quest 3, you can visit the GitHub Page using this link and click the **Enter VR** button to enter Virtual Reality:

 [https://Novia-RDI-XR-Robotics.github.io/a-frame-xr-tutorial/](https://Novia-RDI-XR-Robotics.github.io/a-frame-xr-tutorial/)